ChumaMike/Skhokho/README.md

 ## 📫 Contact

-For any questions or suggestions, please open an issue or contact me at nmeyiswa@gmail.com
+Created with ❤️ by Chuma Mike.
+Email: nmeyiswa@gmail.com
+Or open an issue here on GitHub.